-Asparagus Frittata has been a family favourite for Christmas brunch for years.
+Asparagus Frittata has been a family favourite for brunch for years, especially for Christmas.
 Everyone enjoys the beautiful look of it, not to mention the delectable savory taste.
-I have always enjoyed using it as the centrepiece of the brunch because it finishes in the oven while I put the finishing touches on the table and other specialties of the festive family meal.
+I have always enjoyed using it as the centrepiece of the brunch because it finishes in the oven while I put the finishing touches on the table and other specialties of the family meal.

 - 2 teaspoons olive oil

 - 1 small yellow onion, or two small shallots, thinly sliced

 - 1 pound asparagus, tough ends snapped off, spears cut diagonally into 1‐inch lengths

 - 4 to 6 large organic, free range eggs, lightly beaten

 - 1 cup shredded raw organic (Imported) Gruyere or (Domestic) Swiss cheese